AshleighAdams/LuaFlare/README.md

 # Reverse Proxy

-LuaServer by default is expecting to be ran behind a reverse proxy.
+LuaFlare by default is expecting to be ran behind a reverse proxy.
-This allows sending files via X-Accel-Redirect or X-Sendfile, and protects LuaServer against many types of attacks.
+This allows sending files via X-Accel-Redirect or X-Sendfile, and protects LuaFlare against many types of attacks.

 ## Nginx

 Upon `make install`, if nginx is present, then the Nginx site is copied into `/etc/nginx/sites`.
-See `thirdparty/luaserver.nginx` for the site to be installed.
+See `thirdparty/luaflare.nginx` for the site to be installed.

 ## Apache